Prasanna116/Synopsys_RnD_Engineer_Internship_Application/README.md

 ---

-📬 Let’s build something exceptional together!
+📬 Let’s innovate together and push the boundaries of VLSI design.